 Test execution will start once the code is promoted into test environments and smoke testing is successful.

-The team will additionally perform Exploratory Testing to uncover issues and failures that are not part of scripted tests.
-Exploratory Testing is also complementary to test automation; that is while automated checks are checking for regression issues, Exploratory Testing focuses on new features which have been developed and is carried out in every iteration/sprint in Agile.
+Exploratory Testing is performed in addition to test automation; that is while automated checks are checking for regression issues.
+Exploratory Testing focuses on new features that are developed and is carried out in every iteration/sprint in Agile.

+Exploratory Testing ensures Test Coverage of potential real-time issues which are normally not a part of Scripted Testing Scope.

+Exploratory testing needs to be broken into two aspects

+1) Structured – Example: Compliance requirements or alternate workflows that can defined in a charter (implicit requirements or edge cases)

+2) Unstructured – Example: Break testing, Agents open Navigation and repeated clicks on buttons randomly etc.

+In Order to effectively uncover such issues, Exploratory Testing is jointly performed with users or analysts, preferably, using standard approaches like Session Based Test Management Approach (SBTM Cycle)

+Create a Bug Repository

+Categorize Common types of bugs found in past projects or Real Time User Experience

+Analyze Root Cause

+Coordinate with analysts/ end-users/ region users and obtain the expectations from the systems e.g. Compliance requirements, User navigation workflows

+Prepare an Exploratory Test Charter (What to Test & How to Test )

+Perform Time Boxed Exploratory Testing

+Review Results (Compare Results with Testing and Identify further testing needs)

-Any defects identified during testing will be logged in the VSTS and traceability will be established all the way to the test cases & user story.
-Defects will undergo the defect management process explained in this document.
-After the exit criteria for testing is met a detailed QA report, including execution and defects (mitigated/fixed), will reviewed with business analyst for approval and test closure & acceptance.
+Any defects identified during testing will be logged in the Azure DevOps and traceability is established all the way to the test cases & user story.
+Defects undergo triage process explained in document.
+After the meeting the exit criteria, a detailed QA report including execution and defects (mitigated/fixed), will reviewed with business analyst for approval and test closure & acceptance.